octabytes/octabytes.github.io/content/website/hosting-and-infrastructure/containers/dockerregistry.md

   id: dockerregistry
   name: DockerRegistry
   website: https://docs.docker.com/registry/
-  short_description: Docker Registry is a stateless, highly scalable server side application that stores and lets you distribute Docker images.
+  description: Docker Registry is a stateless, highly scalable server side application that stores and lets you distribute Docker images.
 The Registry is open-source, under the permissive Apache license.
 ---